andrewtdiz/Weave/docs/tutorials/fundamentals/computeds.md

 - It's not immediately clear what's happening at a glance; there's lots of boilerplate code obscuring what the *intent* of the code is.
 - The logic for calculating `finalCoins` is duplicated twice - on lines 4 and 6.
-- You have to manage updating the value yourself using observers.
+- You have to manage updating the value yourself connecting to the Changed event.
 This is an easy place for desynchronisation bugs to slip in.
 - Another part of the code base could call `finalCoins:set()` and mess with the value.